DUNDEE, UK

 Dundee, Scotland | 2011

-By creating a historical and cultural centre for Dundee we aim to:
+By establishing a historical and cultural centre for Dundee, the project seeks to:

-(Rui's Bachelor of Architecture thesis at University of Dundee)
+[Bachelor of Architecture thesis at the University of Dundee]

 CONTEXT